citahub/microscope-v2/README.md

 # introduction
-this is repository of microscope.
+this is repository of microscope MVP

-1. use websocket to improve comunication with cita and rebirth cache server

-2. package the cita communication to citaAPI, rebirth communication to cacheAPI.

-3. use typescript/eslint to improve the code standards

-4. switch the internation part label to locale json file

 # dev/run instruction